DUznanski/vornmath/README.md

 The general constructor can take any number of scalar or vector (not matrix!) arguments which together provide enough components to completely fill the matrix so long as the last component of the matrix lands in the last argument.

+The quaternion constructors produce a 3d rotation matrix; the `mat4` version simply augments it with the identity so it works with the larger matrix.

 ## Functions